 - Please make sure girls have their hair tied back in school.

 - You will need to check all family members if your child develops headlice.

 - Children do tend to get headlice less frequently as they progress through school.

 We do not authorise your child to be absent from school for headlice, unless there mitigating circumstances.Please contact Mrs Heywood, our attendance officer, for support with this.

-If you need any further advice around headlice, please speak to either Mrs Mellor or Mrs Heywood.
-We do have limited supplies of free conditioner and fine toothed combs available on request.
+If you need any further advice around headlice, please speak to Mrs Mellor.
+We do have limited supplies of free conditioner and fine tooth combs available on request.
 We can also make referrals to the school nurse if you are struggling to clear your child's hair.